 We’ve invited mbaMission to share their Business School Essays Analyses as they’re released for the 2013-2014 application season.
-Here is their analysis for Yale School of Management.
+Here is their analysis for Dartmouth College (Tuck).

 As MBA programs move toward PowerPoint presentations, creative essays and essays without word limits, the Tuck School of Business at Dartmouth College sticks to its tried and true approach: three 500-word essays, one of which is a classic career statement, while the others ask candidates to reflect on individual experiences.
 Given the more straightforward nature of these prompts, Tuck applicants will likely take comfort in knowing for certain that they have provided what the school wants—they have not missed the point of the questions or veered too far afield.
 Tuck in some ways allows candidates to more easily showcase their stories in a direct manner, and this means the school will be better able to compare candidates one-to-one—though applicants are hardly “apples to apples” in nature.

 Please respond fully but concisely to the following essay questions.
 There are no right or wrong answers.
 We encourage applicants to limit the length of their responses to 500 words for each essay.
 Please double-space your responses.

 1. Why is an MBA a critical next step toward your short- and long-term career goals?
 Why is Tuck the best MBA fit for you and your goals and why are you the best fit for Tuck?